frank-oh/frank-oh.github.io/_posts/2017-11-14-scala-partialApplication.md

 println(z2.isDefinedAt(x))
 ```

-If you use this abbreviated form instaed of the original lamdba in `match.scala` you can get the same result bytecode.
+If you use this abbreviated form instead of the original lambda in `match.scala` you can get the same result bytecode.
 Those case block can used as a `PartialFunction`.
 And because a `PartialFunction` is also a derived class of `Function`, you can use the `case` block form wherever you need a lambda or a function.
 But you should be careful because it can raise the `MatchError` if the input does not match anyone of the `case`s.

 Because of this, you can easily pass the `case` match expression into HOF using the abbreviated form.